fhiso/legacy-format/serialisation.md

 None of the *lines* in this example contain trailing *whitespace*.
-Once *continuation substructures* have been merged, this example consists of a `NOTE` *structure* whose *string payload* is:

-    This paragraph is sufficiently long that it has proved convenient to wrap it onto a second line.\n\nThis is a short paragraph.

-In this explanation, `\n` denotes a *line break* of unspecified form.
-This is not part of the ELF syntax.
+Once *continuation substructures* have been merged, this example consists of a `NOTE` *structure* whose *string payload* is "`This paragraph is sufficiently long that it has proved convenient to wrap it onto a second line.\n\nThis is a short paragraph.`" In this explanation, `\n` denotes a *line break* of unspecified form.
+This is for exposition only and does not form part of the ELF syntax.

 After merging *continuation substructures*, the `NOTE` *structure* has just one *substructure* – the `REFN` *structure*.
 {/}

 ## Encoding with `@`